architkansal/architkansal.github.io/_posts/2019-07-01-Taking-AXL-to-Production.md

 * **Execution time** - no impact
 * **Execution output** - consistent with expected production output
 * **Time to write AXL code** - ~4 hours vs. a few days in programming language
-* **Few other parameters** which significantly improved by using AXL which cannot be directly translated into numbers include
+* **Few other parameters** which significantly improved by using AXL but cannot be directly translated into numbers include
     * End-user accessibility
     * Logic transparency
     * Ease of maintenance

+**Our project stood 2nd place and got us a OnePlus 7 Pro each!**

 ## Next Steps:

 As a next step, we could build support for more operations in AXL, add new features into AXL IDE or explore integrating AXL into other applications and products at Arcesium.
 I am really excited to see how this project evolves with time!

-That’s it for now.
-All the best for your next project!